Gina Boyle, MSW, LCSWA

 Outpatient Psychotherapist in Chapel Hill

 You don’t have to wait until things feel unbearable.
 You don’t have to be in crisis in order to be seen and valued.
 Any life transition — expected or unexpected, welcome or unwelcome — can leave you feeling overwhelmed, uncertain, stuck, afraid, and alone.
-My name is Gina Boyle and I’m a Licensed Clinical Social Work Associate and Outpatient Psychotherapist at our Chapel Hill office.
+My name is Gina Boyle (she/her) and I’m a Licensed Clinical Social Work Associate and Outpatient Psychotherapist at our Chapel Hill office.
 I work with individuals who are navigating life’s transitions — big and small — and the emotions and challenges that accompany these transitions and other periods of growth and change.

 Therapy is a safe, non-judgmental space for you to be witnessed, understood, and gently challenged to take action on what you truly value most.
 My therapeutic style draws from a variety of theoretical orientations, including psychodynamic (insight oriented), cognitive-behavioral (skills development) and relational treatment approaches, but your specific needs will determine the approaches we'll use in our work.